 While the terms law firm marketing strategy and marketing plan may sound similar, understanding the difference between the two is important for streamlining your marketing efforts.

 What goes into a law firm marketing strategy and how do you create one?
-The section below outlines the different sections you need in your marketing strategy, and what they mean:
+The section below outlines the different pieces you need in your marketing strategy, and what they mean:

 Summarize your overall marketing strategy based on the following sections.
 Keep it clear and concise.
 If one of your employees or another stakeholder wanted the lowdown of your marketing strategy, this brief section should tell them what they need to know.